 Acceptance of the Partnering Model for Parenting

 Partnering is a non-hierarchical model of parenting.
 In partnering, both partners are equally involved in all areas.
-In partnering everything is a joint venture.
-There is a sense of a no-fault kind of relationship, instead of blaming the other parent.
-Each event brings with it a new learning.
-Both partners should be sharing the authority, the responsibility, and the power in the relationship to the children as well as to each other.
+In partnering, everything is a joint venture.
+Instead of blaming the other parent, there is a no-fault kind of relationship.
+Both partners should share the authority, responsibility, and power.

-The basic connection in the family system must be between the two people in charge, the couple.
-Children “smell” very quickly when the connection between the parents isn’t working and are naturally going to take advantage of that fundamental flaw in the family system.
+The primary connection in the family system must be between the two people in charge, the couple.
+Children “smell” very quickly when the connection between the parents isn’t working and are naturally taking advantage of that fundamental flaw in the family system.
 Dynamics then begin to happen that don’t work well for the family.

-For each partner that means to look at the children and step-children from your partner’s eyes.
-You do not necessarily need to agree with your partner but you need to understand where he or she is coming from.
+For each partner, that means looking at the children and step-children from your partner’s eyes.
+You do not necessarily need to agree with your partner, but be curious.
+Strive to understand where he or she is coming from.
 You need to be able to see and feel their point of view.
-Learn to honour the viewpoint of your partner, no matter how different it is, because there is a teaching there for us.
+Learn to honour your partner’s viewpoint, no matter how different it is, because there is learning there for us.
 It is an opportunity to integrate our disowned selves, the traits we don’t like about ourselves and others.

 Primary and Disowned Selves, Opposites & Polarization

-For example, if I am quite neat and my child or stepchild is a bit sloppy, the child might polarize into being even messier while I become more paranoid about cleaning and tidying up.
-The child is taking on my messy energy that I—and possibly everybody in the house—have disowned.
-However, once they move out, we might find that living on their own, they have quite a neat household.
+For example, if I am pretty neat and my child or stepchild is a bit sloppy, the child might polarize into being even messier while I become more paranoid about cleaning and tidying up.
+The child is taking on the messy energy that I—and possibly everybody in the house—have disowned.
+However, once they move out, we might find that living independently, they have a pretty neat household.

-If I am identified with cleanliness, I might judge the person very strongly for living in a mess.
+If I am identified with cleanliness, I might judge a messy person very strongly for living in a mess.
 Judgements give us the keys to our primary and our disowned selves.
-When you feel yourself judging other family members, remind yourself that the judgments give you a feedback about yourself and the parts of yourself that you disown.
+When you feel yourself judging other family members, remind yourself that the judgments give you feedback about yourself and the parts of yourself that you have disown.

 Tune in to find out who is bonded into whom in the family.
 What I mean by that is notice who feels close to whom and how the bonding happens.
-Are the energies truly flowing between you and your partner, or perhaps you and your favourite child?
-Where the real warmth is shows us the bonding patterns in a family.
+Is genuine warmth and connection happening between you and your partner, or perhaps you and your favourite child?
 These bonding patterns are always going on underneath.
-Be aware of them and consciously make sure the main bond is between you and your partner.
-Enough time and opportunities to maintain the bond between the couple who are the core unit of the family are very important for the entire system and for successful parenting.
+Be aware of them and consciously ensure the primary bond between you and your partner.
+Enough time and opportunities to maintain the bond between the couple, who are the core unit of the family, are very important for the entire system and successful parenting.